bwa-mem2/bwa-mem2/README.md

 ## Introduction

-Bwa-mem2 is the next version of the bwa-mem algorithm in [bwa][bwa].
+The tool bwa-mem2 is the next version of the bwa-mem algorithm in [bwa][bwa].
 It produces alignment identical to bwa and is ~1.3-3.1x faster depending on the use-case, dataset and the running machine.

 The original bwa was developed by Heng Li (@lh3).
-Performance enhancement in bwa-mem2 was primarily done by Vasimuddin Md (@yuk12) and Sanchit Misra (@sanchit-misra) from Parallel Computing Lab, Intel.
-Bwa-mem2 is distributed under the MIT license.
+Performance enhancement in bwa-mem2 was primarily done by Vasimuddin Md (@yuk12) and Sanchit Misra (@sanchit-misra) from Parallel Computing Lab, Intel. bwa-mem2 is distributed under the MIT license.

 ## Installation